remidesjardins/bookstore_04/.swm/header.349ptuki.sw.md

 # Structure of the header component

-The header component is defined in <SwmPath>[front-end/src/components/Header.vue](/front-end/src/components/Header.vue)</SwmPath>.
-It includes a logo, a hamburger menu, a search bar, and navigation icons.
+The header includes a logo, a hamburger menu, a search bar, and navigation icons.

 <SwmSnippet path="/front-end/src/components/Header.vue" line="5">